geowulf/Samples/Addressing the PAN masking.md

 ### **Important Note**
 This masking is purely cosmetic and does not affect the underlying secure iframe.
 It’s just a visual aid for users.
 Direct access to the actual input field or modifying its value is not possible due to security restrictions imposed by Cybersource.

----

-Would you like to test this, or should we refine it further?